begin with a free consultation (949) 870-3800

 • Any bicyclist 18 years of age or older is not required to wear a helmet when riding.

 For those under the age of 18, the law is fairly clear that they should wear an approved and properly fitted bicycle helmet.
-This includes individuals operating the bicycle as well as those as a passenger on a bicycle that are under 18.
+This includes individuals operating the bicycle as well as those who are passengers on a bicycle who are under 18.
 The law applies to those on bike paths, streets, or any other public bicycle trail or path.
-The law does not apply to bicyclists under the age of 18 on private property.

 Choosing the Right Bicycle Helmet